-Taking Water Responsibly stated that CAMS should complement, but be physically separate from, the existing Local Environment Agency Plans (LEAPs).
-These are plans, developed in consultation with local stakeholders, that have identified environmental issues across all of the Agency's activities and set out actions for their resolution.
+Taking Water Responsibly stated that CAMS should complement, but be physically separate from, the Local Environment Agency Plans (LEAPs).
+These were plans, developed in consultation with local stakeholders, that identified environmental issues across all of the Agency's activities and set out actions for their resolution.
+More detail is given on LEAPS in Annexe 1.
 CAMS areas have been defined in such a way as to be comparable in size to LEAPs areas.
 In many cases the boundaries are the same.
 To ensure a consistent approach to the definition of CAMS areas, they have been based largely on surface water catchments, but may reflect the boundaries of groundwater units that feed the surface water catchment.